mariozig/rangy-rails/README.md

 will be kept in sync with Rangy's version as this gem really adds nothing but a convenient way of getting Rangy into your Rails app.

+`rangy-rails` was created using a variation of [YDD](http://ruby.zigzo.com/2013/02/24/ydd-guidelines-yolo-driven-development/).

 ## Installation

 Add this line to your application's Gemfile: